[HISTORY: Adopted by the City Council of the City of Saratoga Springs 11-19-2019. Amendments noted where applicable.]

 The Saratoga Springs City Council finds that buildings that are left to remain vacant are likely to become both unsightly and unsafe.
-They quickly develop a negative effect on their surrounding neighborhoods as well as on the entire City.
+They quickly cause a negative effect on their surrounding neighborhoods as well as on the entire City.
+This is especially true for buildings identified as an historic building or located within historic districts, as those buildings serve as the foundation of the City's cultural heritage.
 This chapter establishes a method for identifying and registering vacant buildings and imposes reasonable responsibilities for property owners.

 The following terms are hereby defined: